 The following text is part of a story I’ve recently been working on.
 I’ve already performed it several times on the Ghost Walk in an abbreviated version.
 But a ghost story, much as it is about the dead, is in itself a living, breathing thing.
 It was originally meant to be told to an audience and is therefore never finished.
 There’s always room for little changes that make it better.
 It is a work in progress.
 I hope you will enjoy it.

 “They were heretics.
 Betrayed to the Spaniards for seven pennies a head.
 There they sat in court.
 Their heads bent, fearing the sword but hoping for mercy; banishment perhaps or the loss of a limb they could do without.
 But the Council of Blood did not forgive and the Council of Blood did not forget.
 Relentless as they were, the judges appointed by the Iron Duke of Alba.
 Every time the sentence was the same and every time they summoned the executioner.”

 - Excerpt from an Amsterdam city chronicle, late 16th century

 It was in the year 1567 that the Iron Duke, Don Alvarez the Toledo, the Duke of Alba, arrived in the Netherlands.
-Sent here by his master Philip II, king of Spain and lord of the Netherlands, to suppress the Dutch rebellion and root out Dutch Calvinism.
-In every city the Iron Duke installed the so-called “Council of Troubles.”
-A legal organization charged with finding, judging and punishing the Dutch rebels and heretics.
-In Amsterdam the Council took up residence in Greyfriars, the Franciscan Monastery on the Oude Zijds Canal.
-The locals soon called them “the Council of Blood” for their sentences were harsh, often ending at the scaffold.
+He was sent here by his master Philip II, king of Spain and lord of the Netherlands, to suppress the Dutch rebellion and root out Dutch Calvinism.
+In every city the Iron Duke installed the so-called “Council of Troubles”, a legal organization charged with finding, judging and punishing the Dutch rebels and heretics.
+In Amsterdam the Council took up residence at Greyfriars, the Franciscan Monastery on the Oude Zijds Canal.
+The locals soon called them “the Council of Blood” for their sentences were harsh, most often ending at the scaffold.

 To read the next part of this story, check out The Man in the Attic part two